home

 Singing one line while hearing another activates split-focus listening: you must maintain your own pitch while tracking the harmonic relationship between the two voices.
 This dual awareness is exactly what you need when improvising with a rhythm section.

-The exercise also reveals intonation issues — if thirds feel persistently out of tune, focused work on major thirds for pitch accuracy can recalibrate your ear.
+The exercise also reveals intonation issues.
+If thirds feel persistently out of tune, focused work on major thirds for pitch accuracy can recalibrate your ear.
 If you drift sharp or flat, the third interval expands or contracts, creating obvious dissonance.
 This immediate feedback forces precise pitch control, developing the tuning accuracy jazz harmony demands.

 Practice parallel thirds over different chord progressions.
 Notice how the quality of the third (major vs minor) changes based on the underlying harmony.
 This awareness helps you make intentional choices about which chord tones to emphasize in your improvisation.